Nursing Homes & Potential Abuse

 Unfortunately, there are exceptions.
 Older individuals may experience harm - physical, mental, and/or emotional - at a nursing home or long-term care facility.
 These harms may be inflicted due to intentional as well as negligent acts by employees or owners of the facility.

-Our caring Las Vegas personal injury lawyers stand up for the rights of elderly people who have been abused at nursing homes in Clark County.
+Our caring Nevada personal injury lawyers stand up for the rights of elderly people who have been abused at nursing homes in Clark County.
 If you or a loved one has been injured by abuse at a Nevada nursing home, you may be entitled to compensation for:

 - Medical expenses;

 A variety of factors have been shown to contribute to the abuse or neglect of the elderly resident(s).
 These factors include, but are not limited to: